-Dental X-Rays are an integral part of providing treatment.
-X-rays provide dentists with insight into the structure and layout of a patient’s teeth, allowing them to provide the best possible care.
+Dental X-Rays are an integral part of providing dental solutions.
+X-rays provide dentists with insight into the structure and layout of a patient’s teeth, allowing them to provide the best possible dental care.

 - Dislocated jaw